ShaggyYeti/sbt-sass/README.md

 ## Troubles and solutions
 * Cannot run program "sass": error=2, No such file or directory
   * *In linux:* you should add path to sass command to environment variable $PATH
   * *Running from IntelliJ IDEA:* your IDE doesn't read environment variables, you should set PATH to sass in IDE settings.
-Solutions and documentation: [issue #6][issue6], [Idea HelpL path variables][idea-env-vars]
+Solutions and documentation: [issue #6][issue6], [Idea Help: path variables][idea-env-vars]

 [play-sass]: https://github.com/jlitola/play-sass